rwev/coyote.life/content/articles/published/philosophy--the-rural-why.md

 ## Assumption: Asocial, Escapist, Reclusive

-Places aren't lonely -- people are.
-And with the rampant superficiality, posturing, and materialism American cities are famous for, Americans struggle with mental health and loneliness more than ever.
+Places aren't lonely: people are.
+With the rampant superficiality, posturing, and materialism American cities are famous for, Americans struggle with mental health and loneliness more than ever.

-The Treasure of Humans.
-In general, and as generally accepted by economics (not that the social sciences make it or break it), people value each unit of something based on how many units they have.
+As generally accepted by economics (not that the social sciences make it or break it), people value each unit of something based on how many units they have.
 Per unit value goes up as units possessed goes down.
+We have more contact as individuals with the rest of humanity than we've ever had.

-This, in my anecdotal experience and also some metropolitan stereotypes, leads to massive disrespect and impatience, even to totally unknown strangers in public places.
+ This, in my anecdotal experience and also some metropolitan stereotypes (cough New York), leads to massive disrespect and impatience, even to totally unknown strangers in public places.

+ People are everywhere, and thus the worth of each person or interaction goes down.
+It isn't just etiquette that is lost in this adjustment of value: helping a stranger in need or distress becomes a more foreign concept, as people [assume the system](https://en.wikipedia.org/wiki/Bystander_effect) will deal with the issue.
+This phenomenon leads to generally less compassion for equals and the degeneration of the neighborhood and community, once key structures to Western society.

+But in rural areas, the good samaritan tradition lives on.
+Coherent, value-bound neighborhoods exist, for the uplifting companionship at best, if strictly for reciprocated assistance during urgent situations at worst.

 ## Assumption: Uneducated and Ignorant

+Statistically speaking, this is true.
+However, once again, there's is only so much that can be assigned a value and counted.
+"Education" is one of those abstractions.
+While

 ## Assumption: Poor and Incapable